 4. Speaks with and receive bids from multiple contractors

-Take the time to research each contractor.
-Verify they have an active ROC license and are bonded and insured to do the contract work they are being employed for.
+- Verify they have an active ROC license and are bonded and insured to do the contract work they are being employed for.

 Most of the work was actually done by his team at Homedge (if you are local give them a call – they do cabinets and granite)

-5. Never Pay in Full Up Front
+5. Never Pay in Full, Up Front

 6. Calendar out everything

 If you get the process out of order you’ll end up incurring additional costs to have a contractor return to finish things up.
 Speak with the contractors, they will know the best methods of managing the different groups.

 I had a friend who ordered tile from out of the country.
 The tile arrived she started demolishing the kitchen only to discover the most of the tile was broken.
 She lived out of a partially renovated kitchen for weeks.

 7. Be involved

 Be very, very accessible.
-You want them to feel comfortable contacting you when there is an issue instead of just making a judgment call because you are rude and difficult to work with.
+You want them to feel comfortable contacting you when there is an issue instead of just making a judgment call, because you are rude and difficult to work with.

-8. Personally inspect everything
+8. Inspect Everything Personally

 9. Do your research

 Know enough about the different areas to be able to spot poor quality work, inconsistencies in pricing and stories.
 Don’t be the stereotypical dumb blonde who gets taken advantage of.
 Ask a lot of questions, takes notes and do you research.

 I must say the finished product made it all worth while.
-I wish I had done the renovations when I still lived in the home rather then wait until I was selling it.
+I wish I had done the renovations when I still lived in the home rather than wait until I was selling it.

 Receive Our Newsletter